thorehusfeldt/problem_package_format_copy/docs/source/format.rst

     solver

         Person or group of persons trying to solve the problem.
-Synonym: team
+	Sometimes called _team_, in particular in competetive context where solvers form teams.

+    solver submission

+        A program submitted by a solver to the judge.

     submission

-        A program submitted by a solver to the judge, or an example submission, which is part of the problem package.
+	A program that aims to solve the problem.
+	Can be a :term:`solver submission` or an :term:`example submission`.

+    example submission

+        A program in `<package_name>/submissions`.

     task

-        Synonym for problem
+        Synonym for problem.

     judge

-        Synonym for contest system or judging environment
+        Synonym for contest system or judging environment.

     package name